stylerevolution/class-site/first-exercise/bigler-lorem.md

 ---
-title: Resistance in the Materials the Harry Potter edition
+Resistance in the Materials the Harry Potter edition Sarah Bigler
-author: Sarah Bigler
-dateL: October 2, 2017
+October 2, 2017
 ---
 # **Section 1**